RockKick/RockKickCo-SublimeText-plugin/README.md

 ##Rock Kick Co.
 SublimeText Plugin

-Some tools to help make dev easier in SublimeText.
+Tools to streamline the workflow within SublimeText.

 ####Installation:
 Ensure [`git`](http://git-scm.com/) is installed on your local machine.